 As I look at these, I get a sense of neutrality, especially with Glacial Indifference and Montserrat.
 The second sans-serif, Bebas Neue, looks bold and modern.

 Hopefully, this exercise gives you insight into how your target audience will develop their impressions of your brand fonts, whether consciously or subconsciously.

 Don’t worry if you find this process challenging.
 Most people need help selecting and designing brand fonts.
 Find out how we make font design simple for you.

 Other Font Classifications

 There are other font classifications besides Serif and Sans-serif.
-Script, Monospaced, and Decorative fonts are often used in brand logos but aren’t always practical for extended display or body text.
-Therefore, I won’t list them here, nor would I recommend them for use as a standard brand font.
+For example, script, Monospaced, and Decorative fonts are often used in brand logos but aren’t always practical for an extended display or body text.
+Therefore, I won’t list them here, nor would I recommend them as a standard brand font.

 Your Target Audience and Brand Fonts